IC Hospice and Palliative Medicine Landing

 After an initial five-year grandfathering period ended on December 31, 2012.
 To be eligible for the examination, candidates are required to satisfactorily complete a full one-year, ACGME-approved Hospice and Palliative Care Fellowship Program.
 In addition, they must hold certification in their primary board (ABR initial certification).

 For those interested in this certification,are available through the ABR.
-Applications for the November 7, 2016, examination will be available beginning March 1, 2016.
+Registration for the November 7, 2016, examination has closed.
+Applications for the examination in the fall of 2018 will be available beginning March 1, 2018.